Missed part one of our Feeding Students series?

-In part two of our feeding students series, Swipe Out Hunger will share how they are bringing together student and campus leaders to combat food insecurity during COVID-19.
+In part two of our feeding students series, Swipe Out Hunger shares how they are bringing together student and campus leaders to combat food insecurity during COVID-19.
 From weekly webinars to advocacy efforts, the Swipe Out Hunger team is compiling resources to help students nationwide.

-Rachel Sumekh, founder and CEO of Swipe Out Hunger, will detail ways campuses can act now to support students left on or near campus.
-She'll be joined by Meredith Song, a Swipe Out student-leader, who will share how she and her peers are host meal donation drives at the University of Minnesota Twin Cities.
+Rachel Sumekh, founder and CEO of Swipe Out Hunger, details ways campuses can act now to support students left on or near campus.
+Meredith Song, a Swipe Out student-leader, also shares how she and her peers raise and distribute donated meal swipes at the University of Minnesota Twin Cities.

 Vanderbilt University collects meal swipes through the GET CBORD Student app.
-Amy Surprenant, manager of card services, will explain their process in the Commodore Card Office.
+Amy Surprenant, manager of card services, explains their process in the Commodore Card Office.

-Additionally, Rob Wakelee, CBORD commerce product owner, will share how CBORD and other technology partners are helping food insecure students.
+Additionally, Rob Wakelee, CBORD commerce product owner, provides details on how CBORD and other technology partners are helping food insecure students.

 - Ways campuses are providing food via takeout or food pantries